-37 Current Text

-- Part VIII, Section V. The Presiding Elder, Supervisory and Advisory Function.
-2021 BODD, - page 165.
-No language exists. - 40 Amended Text - Part VIII, Section V. The Presiding Elder, Supervisory and Advisory Function.
-2021 BODD, - page 165.
+Part VIII, Section V. The Presiding Elder, Supervisory and Advisory Function.
+2021 BODD,

+39 page 165.
 No language exists.

+40 Amended Text

+41 Part VIII, Section V. The Presiding Elder, Supervisory and Advisory Function.
+2021 BODD,

+42 page 165.
+No language exists.
+New insert.

-New insert. - The presiding elder shall meet with each pastor of his or her district privately during the - 44 quarterly conference meeting and provide verbal and written evaluations that include the pastor's - 45 concerns as well as congregation.
-Quarterly Conference process allows for congregational input. - Goals and objectives must be clear.
-Prior to Annual Conference, and before the third quarterly - 47 Conference, the presiding elder must discuss with said pastor the status of the local church and - his/her performance at that charge, citing preceding Quarterly Conference evaluations, reports - 49 and written communication from members.
-These meetings shall be documented, showing date, - venue and signature of both pastor and presiding elder of the discussion and final assessment.
+43 The presiding elder shall meet with each pastor of his or her district privately during the

+44 quarterly conference meeting and provide verbal and written evaluations that include the pastor's

+45 concerns as well as the congregation.
+The Quarterly Conference process allows for

+- 46 congregational input.
+Goals and objectives must be clear.
+Prior to Annual Conference, and - 47 before the third quarterly Conference, the presiding elder must discuss with the said pastor the - 48 status of the local church and his/her performance at that charge, citing preceding Quarterly

+49 Conference evaluations, reports, and written communications from members.
+These meetings

+50 shall be documented, showing the date, venue, and signature of both pastor and presiding elder

+51 of the discussion and final assessment.

-- If there were concerns during a quarterly visit a follow-up meeting shall be convened prior to the - 53 next Quarterly Conference in order to evaluate accomplishments and progress against agreed and - 54 signed to goals in the previous meeting.
-Continued follow-up should be made post Annual - 55 Conference For remaining unresolved concerns.
-Documentation from these meetings shall be - 56 entered into a secure personnel storage file and copied to the presiding bishop.
-The information - should be referenced in making pastoral appointments.
+If there were concerns during a quarterly visit a follow-up meeting shall be convened prior to the next Quarterly Conference in order to evaluate accomplishments and progress against agreed and signed to goals in the previous meeting.
+Continued follow-up should be made post Annual Conference for remaining unresolved concerns.
+Documentation from these meetings shall be entered into a secure personnel storage file and copied to the presiding bishop.
+The information should be referenced in making pastoral appointments.